Assisting Oregonians since 2006

 - The annual open enrollment for individuals and families health insurance begins November 1 and end December 15 for an effective date of January the next year

 - Individuals and families with a qualifying life event (QLE) are eligible for a special enrollment period (SEP) and can enroll within 60 days of lapsed coverage (See below for more information)

 Good news: You may still qualify for Special Enrollment Period (SEP).

-If the answer to any of these questions is YES, then you are still good to enroll in a plan as long as it is within 60 days after qualifying event.
+If you answer “Yes” to any of the answers below, you are still able to enroll in a plan within 60 days after a qualifying life event.

-Listed on healthcare.gov are these health care benefits that should be covered:
+According to healthcare.gov, these health care benefits should all be covered: